 If you're looking to go above and beyond, this is for you!: New/unfulfilled Ecoregions

-We will be testing for population distribution against North America Level III Ecoregions, and American Beech covers 34 ecoregions.
-As of the 2025 field season, 25 of the ecoregions are unsampled (let alone we are looking for 12 from each ecoregion!).
+We will be testing for population distribution against North America Level III Ecoregions, and American Beech covers 37 ecoregions.
+As of the 2025 field season, 26 of the ecoregions are unsampled (let alone we are looking for 12 from each ecoregion!).
 If you are near an area that crosses into multiple ecoregions, your collections from different regions would be immensely helpful!
 Please see the Collection Map below for help finding these areas.

-How should I decide what stand/tree/leaves to collect from if Beech Leaf Disease has impacted my area?
+How should I decide what stand/tree/leaves to collect from if beech leaf disease has impacted my area?

 Can I collect from treated trees?